cmdncontrol/SANS-Holiday-Hack-Challenge-2023/SANS Holiday Hack Challenge 2023.md

 If you want to "hack" the challenge instead, you can look at the javascript variables in the iframe to reveal the combination for your session.
+The variable that holds the combination is: lock_numbers

 ![]()